Board of Directors

-(2) Rotating committee assignments and leadership at approximately 4-5 year intervals is currently followed taking into account considerations such as continuity, expertise and Board tenure.
-On an annual basis in advance of the April Board of Directors meeting, the Corporate Governance and Nominating Committee, in consultation with the CEO and the Presiding Director, will develop and provide Board members with information on committee tenure and proposed reassignments so that appropriate committee assignments may be made.
-Committee composition will meet all relevant NYSE listing rules and law.
+Committee assignments and leadership take into account considerations such as continuity, expertise and Board tenure.
+On an annual basis in advance of the April Board of Directors meeting, the Corporate Governance and Nominating Committee, in consultation with the CEO and the Presiding Director, will develop and provide Board members with information on committee tenure and proposed reassignments, if any, so that appropriate committee assignments may be made.
+Committee composition will meet all relevant NYSE listing rules and other applicable regulations.

 E. Advisors.
 In performing its oversight function, the Board is entitled to rely on the advice, reports and opinions of management, counsel, auditors and outside experts.
 In that regard, the Board, and its Committees and the Presiding Director (on behalf of the outside Directors as a group) shall be entitled, at the expense of the Company, to engage such independent legal, financial or other advisors as they deem appropriate.

 F. Assessing the Board’s Performance.
-The Board believes it is appropriate to evaluate Board and Committee performance on an annual basis with a focus on the overall performance of the Board and the Committees and not necessarily individual Board or Committee member performance.
-The Corporate Governance and Nominating Committee, with input from the full Board, will on an annual basis in connection with the election and reelection of Board members, review Board and Committee performance based on these Guidelines, Company By-laws, and relevant NYSE listing rules and law and make appropriate recommendations to the full Board.
+The Board believes it is appropriate to evaluate Board and Committee performance on an annual basis.
+The self evaluation process may be based on written surveys, director interviews, or other methods as determined by the Corporate Governance and Nominating Committee.
+The Corporate Governance and Nominating Committee, with input from the full Board, will on an annual basis in connection with the election and reelection of Board members, review Board and Committee performance based on these Guidelines, Company By-laws, and relevant NYSE listing rules and other applicable regulations and make appropriate recommendations to the full Board.

 II.
 OPERATION OF THE BOARD